 Check out this great example of an employee testimonial from CareerPlug client, Hand & Stone:

 3. Encourage employees to write reviews on employer review sites.

 Potentially missing half your applicants due to poor online reviews can significantly hinder your recruitment efforts.
 Knowing how much weight employee reviews carry, we recommend encouraging your existing employees to write reviews of your business on these sites.
 These reviews serve as social proof to job seekers and if they’re mostly positive, they can work in your favor.

 Pro tip: Employer review sites allow reviews from your employees as well as anyone who has interviewed with your company.
 It’s important to maintain a positive candidate experience with everyone you interact with, regardless of whether or not you hire them.
 Job seekers can be put off by reviews giving them a heads-up that they’re in for a negative candidate experience if they apply.

 4. Create an employee referral program.

 Earlier we mentioned that candidates who apply from careers pages tend to convert to hires at far higher rates than those who apply from job boards.
-But there’s one applicant source that’s even more successful: employee referrals.
+But there are other applicant sources that are even more successful: employee referrals and custom sources.

 Referrals can also boost retention.
-A 2016 study by Scoophealth shows that employees who are referred by existing employees stay longer at the company than those who were hired from other sources.
+Studies show that employees who are referred by existing employees stay longer at the company than those who were hired from other sources.

 5. Recruit from custom sources – not just major job boards.